wangziqi2013/wangziqi2013.github.io/_posts/2021-09-25-one-step-forward-two-steps-back.markdown

 Serverless management comes at no cost from application developer's perspective, as stateless functions only communicate with each other and with other cloud services using well-defined interfaces and libraries, and are managed by cloud's providers infrastructure.
+Multiple serverless function instances from the same or even different applications can be co-located on the same physical machine, which are isolated from each other using VMMs or containers.
+Again, due to the nature of being stateless and event-driven, serverless functions do not restrict instance placement, and can be started anywhere on the cloud.